 In Texas, barbecue is a way of life.
-Whether the word simply means a backyard get-together with friends and family, or it’s waiting in line for six hours outside Franklin Barbecue, Texas barbecue always means togetherness.
+Whether the word simply means a backyard get-together with friends and family, or it's waiting in line for six hours outside Franklin Barbecue, Texas barbecue always means togetherness.
+There's just something about eating from a plastic tray covered in parchment paper piled high with more smoked meat than your heart can handle.

 In this fantastic short documentary, called "Central Texas Barbecue" by Matthew Salleh and Rose Tucker, they ventured deep into the heart of Texas to learn what defines the spirit of Hill Country barbecue.
 What they found were five smokehouses and barbecue joints, each decades old, that told a similar story across the board: barbecue is about family.